Entry rates into higher education

 Summary of Entry rates into higher education By ethnicity over time Summary

-in 2021, 72.1% of pupils from the Chinese ethnic group got a higher education place in the UK – the highest entry rate out of all ethnic groups
+- 66.1% of 18 year olds from the Chinese ethnic group were accepted to higher education in the UK – the highest entry rate out of all ethnic groups

-pupils from the Chinese ethnic group had the highest entry rate every year between 2006 and 2021
+- students from the Chinese ethnic group had the highest entry rate every year, and White students had the lowest, except for 2006 when Black students had the lowest rates

 4. Data sources